rhodyrstats/intro_r_workshop/lessons/02_data.md

 ##Exercise 2.1

 For the first exercise of lesson 2, we are going to build a data frame from scratch.

 1.)
 Create a new script for this exercise and call it "exercise2_1.R".
 All of the code for this exercise will be put into this script.
 Don't forget to use comments!

 2.)
 Create three vectors.
 One with numeric data, one with character, and a third with boolean data.
 Each vector must contain at least 10 values.

 3.)
-Combine these three vectors into a data frame (hint: `data.frame()`) that is stored in an object called `my_df`.
+Combine these three vectors into a data frame (hint: `data.frame()`) that isstored in an object called `my_df`.

 4.)
-Now from the console, explore `my_df` with some of the functions we talked about earlier.
+Now from the console, explore `my_df` with some of the functions we talkedabout earlier.

 ##Reading external data
 Completely creating a data frame from scratch is useful (especially when you start writing your own functions), but more often than not data is stored in an external file that you need to read into R.  These may be delimited text files, spreadsheets, relational databases, SAS files ...
 You get the idea.
 Instead of treating this subject exhaustively, we will focus just on a single file type, `.csv` that is very commonly encountered and (usually) easy to create from other file types.
 For this, we will use `read.csv()`.

 `read.csv()` is a specialized version of `read.table()` that focuses on, big surprise here, .csv files.
 This command assumes a header row with column names and that the delimiter is a comma.
 The expected no data value is NA and by default, strings are converted to factors (this can trip people up).

 Source files for read.csv() can either be on a local hard drive or, and this is pretty cool, on the web.
 We will be using the later for our examples and exercises.
 If you had a local file it would be accessed like `mydf <- read.csv("C:/path/to/local/file.csv")`.
 As an aside, paths and use of forward vs back slash is important.
 R is looking for forward slashes ("/"), or unix-like paths.
 You can use these in place of the back slash and be fine.
 You can use a back slash but it needs to be a double back slash ("\").
 This is becuase the single backslash in an escape character that is used to indicate things like newlines or tabs.